Lowman, Idaho

-Lowman is a small unincorporated rural census-designated place in the western United States, located in Boise County, Idaho.
+Lowman is a small rural census-designated place in Boise County, Idaho, United States.
 It is nestled along the north bank of the South Fork of the Payette River in the central part of the state, at an elevation of 3960 ft above sea level.
-As of the 2010 census, its population was 42.
+As of the 2020 census, its population was 44.

 History

 The community was named for a homesteader, Nathaniel Winfield Lowman, from Polk County, Iowa, who settled there in 1907.

 Lowman is notable for having a one-room school, one of only a couple hundred still in use in the United States.